hibrandonevans/nuxt-content/content/docus-v3.md

     username: larbish
 ---

-We’ve completely rewritten the [Docus](https://docus.dev) theme.
 Reviving it with a fresh and modern foundation powered by the Nuxt ecosystem and designed by Nuxt UI to offer the best documentation experience.

 The goal was simple: take **the best parts of the Nuxt ecosystem** and deliver a documentation theme that’s powerful, elegant and easy to maintain.